bigomics/omicsplayground-doc/install.rst

 The source code of the platform is available on `GitHub <https://github.com/IRB-Bioinformatics/OmicsPlayground>`__.
 You can download the latest release of the software (includes more data files) by cloning this repository.
-We explain the steps required to set up the platform below.
+We explain the steps required to set up the platform below:

 1. Download or clone the repository.
 2. Be sure you have installed all necessary R packges by running the files ``requirements.R`` and ``requirements2.R`` in the ``/scripts`` folder.
 3. Similarly, run ``run-all.R`` from the ``/scripts`` folder to build the datasets.

 .. note::

     Building the datasets can vary from minutes to a couple of hours depending on their sizes.